sifive/duhportinf/README.md

 # DUH inference package

 The DUH inference package includes tools for inferring mappings of ports to known bus defintions that are maintained in [duh-bus][db].

+Details of the implementation are included in an [overview](overview.md)

 ## Install